UbiquityRobotics/ubiquity_launches/launches.md

   The name to assign to this ROS node.

 * use_map_topic (Optional, default: 'false'):
+  `true` enable the use of the map topic.

 * scan_topic (Optional, default: 'scan'):
   The name of the LIDAR scan topic to subscribe to.